The Organ Donor Leave (ODL) Program, in accordance with Assembly Bill (AB) 1825, allows

 ODL, the employee may be eligible for Non-Industrial Disability Insurance (NDI).

-ODL runs currently with the CSU Family Medical Leave Policy, and employees continue to receive benefits
+ODL is subject to coordination with the CSU Family Medical Leave Policy, and employees continue to receive benefits

 (if enrolled) while participating in ODL.
 Employees who subsequently exhaust all other available leave